Luzifer/twitch-bot/wiki/Home.md

     # Send responding message to the channel the original message was received in
     - respond: 'Hello chatter'    # String, applies templating
-      respond_fallback: 'Oh noes' # String, text to send if the template function causes an error (default: unset)
+      respond_fallback: 'Oh noes' # String, text to send if the template function causes
+                                  # an error, does NOT support templating (default: unset)

     # Issue a timeout on the user who wrote the chat-line
     - timeout: 1s # Duration value: 1s / 1m / 1h